The First Declaration for Independence

 Return uphill and/or continue to the so-called Tap Room on the left side of King Street.
 It existed at the time, most likely as a tavern with an inn upstairs.

 Cross King and stop at the Eagle Hotel on the right.

 This building, probably built around 1790 after the war, was part of a complex including the old Sign of the Thistle that was renamed Eagle Tavern.
 This building is believed to be what people called the “Long Room,” used as an inn and ballroom and later moved here.
 If it is open, consider a stop inside to learn about games and other aspects of everyday life in Revolutionary days.
 (Also see the “Historical Tidbits” below about its most famous visitors.)

 If you are walking, go back to your vehicle.
-Turn right from the lot onto—or if you were driving, continue down—Saint David Street.
-The Owens House on the right dates to the period, though not at the current site.
+Turn right from the parking lot onto—or if you were driving, continue down—Saint David Street.
+Pull over at the first house on the left facing the street after the lot.

-Take the next left at the large white house, and either park in front or pull into the driveway just past it.
+Take the next left at the large white house on that side, and either park in front or pull into the driveway just past it.
 If you wish, walk to the marker in front.

 This home was built for William Davie around or shortly after the end of the war in 1783.
 Best known as “The Father of the University of North Carolina,” he was a Patriot militia officer during the Revolution.
 He had a starring role in the Battle of Charlotte, and was badly wounded at the Battle of Stono Ferry (S.C.).
 Read a short biography.

 - At the end of the block, turn right at Pittsylvania Street.